tatut07/Trick-or-treat/README.md

 //After that, a score is calculated based on how many candy the player has collected.

 "Get ready for Halloween!
-Just grab your Halloween pumpkin and use the <- and -> arrows to catch all the candy, but watch out! rotten apples are also in the mix!
+Just grab your Halloween pumpkin and use the <- and -> arrows to catch all the candy, but watch out! poisoned candies are also in the mix!
 Don't catch them unless you want the game to be over!
 Good luck!"

 ## MVP

 - The game has a player/basket that moves horizontally
 - Candy appears randomly from the top of the screen
-- Catching a rotten apple means Game Over
+- Catching a poisoned candy means Game Over
 - Score will be available on the top corner adding up the points from collecting candy

 ## Backlog

-- Add sound to - game itself - catch candy - catch rotten apple - Game over - Player moving
+- Add sound to - game itself - catch candy - catch bad candy - Game over - Player moving
 - Add scoreboard

 <!-- ## Data Structure